PsiHQ/Site/index.md

     HAHAHAHAHAHA <br>
     </p>
     <span style="vertical-align: middle;">
-    <i>I am Shihabul Haque, a 4th year Integrated Bachelor's - Master's student at the Indian Association for the Cultivation of Science, Kolkata.
-I am a physics major and an aspiring theoretical physicist looking to get deeper into the mysteries of the universe. </i>
+    <i>I am Shihabul Haque, a 5th year Integrated Bachelor's - Master's student at the Indian Association for the Cultivation of Science, Kolkata.
+I am a physics major and an aspiring theoretical physicist. </i>
     </span>
     <p> <i> Here I am - on the left - on the return flight to Kolkata after an interesting summer 2023 at the Chennai Mathematical Institute, Chennai. </i>
     <div style="clear: both"></div>
   </div>
 </div>
 ~~~
 Welcome to my page - here, you will find snippets about me, my interests and work and more!
-Feel free to explore and do contact me if needed - feedback is appreciated!
+Feel free to explore and contact me if needed - feedback is appreciated!

-At present, I am a 4th year student at the Indian Association for the Cultivation of Science, Kolkata (IACS).
-I had to mandatorily take physics, maths, chemistry, biology and computer science course for the first 3 semesters at IACS, after which I specialised to physics.
-This has enabled me to look at the world with a more wholistic attitude and make connections between different ideas even in unrelated contexts.
+At present, I am a 5th year student at the Indian Association for the Cultivation of Science, Kolkata (IACS).
+I took physics, maths, chemistry, biology and computer science courses for the first 3 semesters at IACS, following which I chose physics as my major.
+This has enabled me to look at the world with a more holistic attitude and make connections between different ideas even in unrelated contexts.

 ~~~
 <div class="row">